kschan0214/sepia/README.md

 to incorporate different methods.

 qsm_hub provides a tool to produce QSM (and related) map easily.
-It is particularly suitable for searching the best processing methods for your multi-echo GRE (mGRE) data.
+It is particularly suitable for testing the best pipeline to process the multi-echo GRE (mGRE) data.

 Once you find the best setting of the processing pipeline (and more familiar with qsm_hub), you might wish to dive into the wrapper functions for batch processing.